 Runeheim's Skull appears as a blackened dwarven skull with white runes and glyphs carved into it.
 It also has a large blood opal embedded in the forehead.
 The skull is squat and square, a dwarven skull.
+The skull has an almost palpable aura of evil about it.
+Those who spend time with it will feel like the skull is watching them, listening to them and will feel an general sense of uneasiness around it.

 The exact origin of this item is lost to history, but there are a few scraps of legend that cling to it.
 During the Age of Sorrow, there lived a dwarven thief named Angus Runeheim.
 He was fascinated by magic, especially the dark arts of necromancy and dabbled in spells better left alone.
 One version of the story states that he spent too much time in the company of the darkest spells and that they corrupted him.
 Another version of the story states that he struck a bargain with a dark lord that granted his blackest wishes of power, but corrupted his soul in the bargain.
 It is known that glyphs were tattooed into his shaven head and the blood opal was embedded in his forehead when he was still alive.